Christmas gifts wrapped under tree.

 • Running promotions on fees for mission-related services—for instance, an animal shelter might discount pet adoption costs in December, or a museum could rent out its event spaces at a reduced rate to other nonprofits for their year-end galas and auctions.

-Investments and Grants
+Investments & Grants

 Since these revenue streams have a long-term focus, they likely won’t play a major role in your year-end fundraising efforts.
 However, you should take some time to ensure everything is in order for next year by: